 Students will be allowed to earn back points for questions that were missed on the midterms by writing a "reflection" document.
+You will be told the specific formal or the "reflection" document.
 Students can earn back up to 30 % on midterm 1 and 15 % on midterm 2.